The Anne & Henry Zarrow Foundation

 Priority Funding Initiatives

-In 2017, the Foundation was awarded the HUD Secretary’s Award for Public-Philanthropic Partnerships for its innovative and impactful cross-sector housing initiatives.
+In 2017, the Foundation was awarded the HUD Secretary’s Award for Public-Philanthropic Partnerships for its innovative and impactful cross-sector housing initiatives with the Mental Health Association Oklahoma.

-The Foundation supports programs that improve health and mental health, especially for those living in poverty.
-Additionally, the foundation supports collaborative efforts to improve mental health care and delivery systems to positively impact disadvantaged individuals and families.
+The Foundation supports programs that improve access and quality to health and mental health services, especially for those living in poverty.

-In 2017, the Foundation funded a comprehensive assessment of Tulsa’s mental health services in partnership with the Urban Institute and The University of Tulsa.
+In 2017, the Foundation funded a comprehensive assessment of Tulsa’s mental health services, engaging more than 30 community providers in planning led by the Urban Institute and The University of Tulsa.

-In 2015, the Foundation purchased the 3-facility campus to be remodeled and owned by five Tulsa nonprofits which were in need of expanding service and headquarter spaces.
+In 2015, the Foundation purchased the 3-facility campus to be remodeled and owned by seven Tulsa nonprofits that needed expanding service and headquarters spaces.

-Legacy Plaza owners include Assistance League of Tulsa, Mental Health Association Oklahoma, LIFE Senior Services, Community Action Project, and the Oklahoma Center for Nonprofits.
+Legacy Plaza owners are Assistance League of Tulsa, Mental Health Association Oklahoma, LIFE Senior Services, Community Action Project, the Oklahoma Center for Nonprofits, Family & Children’s Services, and OSU Psychiatry Research and Clinic.

-We believe that food insecurity and hunger are solvable, unnecessary, unjust and impact everyone living in Oklahoma.
-The Foundation has long supported the state’s food bank efforts to improve nutrition with expanded produce offerings and broader rural outreach.
+The Foundation believes that food insecurity and hunger are solvable, unnecessary, and unjust and impact everyone living in Oklahoma.
+Therefore, the Foundation has long supported the state’s food bank efforts to improve nutrition with expanded product offerings and broader rural outreach.

 Areas of InterestTo a lesser degree, The Anne & Henry Zarrow Foundation focuses on four additional areas of interest.